 - The other driver’s insurance information

 - Photographs of the scene of the accident

 - Police report number/copy of the report

-The insurance company will need the details of your crash prior to settlement negotiations.
+The insurance company will need the details of your crash prior to injury settlement negotiations.
 How you build and present your case could impact the amount of your initial settlement offer.
-If you aren’t sure what to do after a car accident, or simply don’t want to deal with the legalities of your case on your own, hire an Albuquerque accident attorney from The Fine Law Firm.
+If you aren’t sure what to do after a car accident, or simply don’t want to deal with the legalities of your case on your own, hire an Albuquerque car accident lawyer from The Fine Law Firm.
 We can handle insurance claim litigation, personal injury case filing, and more on your behalf.

-Attorneys Joseph M. Fine, David M. Fine, Mark D. Fine, and Charlotte Itoh can help you after a car accident in Albuquerque.
+Attorneys Joseph Fine, David Fine, Mark Fine, and Charlotte Itoh can help you after a car accident in Albuquerque.
 We have the experience and resources to immediately begin working on your case, taking over conversations with insurance companies and fighting for fair compensation on your behalf.
 You don’t have to go through this alone.
 Contact our New Mexico accident attorneys to start your legal journey today.
 First consultations are always free and confidential.
 Contact us now at (505) 889-FINE.